canjs/canjs/guides/getting-started-tutorial/the-define-plugin.md

 - [remove](#remove)
 - [serialization](#serialization)

-Before we get into the properties of the define plugin, however, let's look at how to set it up.
+Before we get into the properties of the define plugin, however, let’s look at how to set it up.
 Creating a define is as simple as adding a define property to the instance properties of the `can.Map`.
 This property is an object literal.
 Remember from our conversation on [`can.Construct`](Constructors.html) that passing in one argument to a `can.Construct` will set